Willie's Place

 Willie's Place in 2010.
 The apostrophe in the sign is replaced with an image of a bullet hole.

 Willie's Place was a 15 acre truck stop and biodiesel processing plant located in Carl's Corner, Texas that was opened in 2005 and named after Willie Nelson.
 The facility was originally built circa 1980 by Carl Cornelius and named Carl's Corner.
 Willie's Place was closed for a time and then reopened in 2008 after a significant expansion.
 Willie's Place had a gas station that was the first to sell Willie Nelson Biodiesel brand biodiesel, a restaurant that specialized in Southern cuisine, a convenience store and a 750-seat concert theater for performances.
 The theater had a bar and a 1000 sqft dance floor, and various touring country western bands would perform there.

 Willie Nelson also occasionally visited the site, and occasionally performed.
 The establishment also had a "display of rare country music memorabilia", along with Willie Nelson memorabilia.
 Willie's Place had about 80 employees.

 Biodiesel processing plant

 The processing plant at Willie's Place processed over two million gallons of biodiesel annually.

 Closure

 Willie's Place closed in 2011 after a loan default occurred, which led to foreclosure and bankruptcy.
-It was later converted into a Petro truck stop.
+It was later converted into a truck stop.